 My friend gave this book to us because it serves as amazing creative writing motivation.
 In The Mysteries of Harris Burdick, Van Allsburg does not disappoint.
 His illustrations are fascinating, as always.
 Let me share a couple of our favorites to give you an idea of the book’s awesomeness.

 Don’t you guys want to grab a pen and some paper after seeing those just now?
 The illustrations and captions are perfect writing prompts, folks.
 So, this morning, when Leo rediscovered this favorite of ours and asked if he could spend the morning writing a story based on a particular illustration, of course I said yes!

 Tell me, how do you teach creative writing?
-I love this post from STEAM Powered Classroom about using creative writing to study English.
-Do you guys separate language arts and creative writing, or lump them together?
-What are your favorite creative writing prompts?
+What are your family’s favorite creative writing prompts?
 Do you have a book that you adore?
 Do you do something else?
 Please share your ideas and tips with this rookie homeschooler!

 Exercise the writing muscle every day, even if it is only a letter, notes, a title list, a character sketch, a journal entry.
 Writers are like dancers, like athletes.
 Without that exercise, the muscles seize up.